appsjuragan/diskOfflaner-rust/README.md

   - Windows: WinAPI for IOCTL disk operations
   - Linux: Direct system calls and `lsblk` integration

-## Target Audience

-- **System Administrators**: Manage multiple drives across workstations efficiently.
-- **IT Professionals**: Perform maintenance without rebooting or physical access.
-- **Data Managers**: Safely handle large collections of external storage.
-- **Power Users**: Control disk availability without complex CLI commands.

 ## Important Notes

 ⚠️ **Safety First**:
-- **Backups**: Always ensure you have backups before performing disk operations.
+- **Backups**: Always ensure you have backups before performing disk operations
-- **System Disks**: Avoid taking system or boot disks offline unless absolutely necessary.
+- **System Disks**: Avoid taking system or boot disks offline unless absolutely necessary
-- **Active Files**: Ensure no applications are actively reading from or writing to a disk before setting it offline.
+- **Active Files**: Ensure no applications are actively reading from or writing to a disk before setting it offline
-- **Data Loss Prevention**: The application includes safeguards, but user discretion is essential.
+- **Data Loss Prevention**: The application includes safeguards, but user discretion is essential

 ## Contributing